ur369eth/ur369.eth/README.md

-# urToken (Function wise functionality is described in Code)
+# urToken (ultra resistant Tokens) -- Function wise functionality is described in Code

 Description of working of Smart Contract is as follows: